RTXteam/RTX/q1/README.md

+# NCATS Reasoning Tool Q1 Page

-# Q1 as stated by NCATS in the Concept Letter FOA:
+## Q1 as stated by NCATS in the Concept Letter FOA:

 > 1. Genetic condition protects from a disease Sometimes a condition that causes
 > adverse health effects also helps protect against other diseases.
 For example,